mhpaler/ets/README.md

 If you want to jump right in, head over to [JavaScript client quickstart](./docs/js-client-quickstart.md) or [Contract-to-contract quickstart](./docs/contract-to-contract-quickstart.md).

-You can also browse the [ETS Explorer](https://app.ets.xyz), which visualizes tagging data from the Polygon Mumbai testnet.

 To learn a bit more before diving in, see [key concepts](./docs/key-concepts.md) and the [system architecture diagram](./docs/system-architecture.md/).

+## Demos

+[ETS Explorer](https://app.ets.xyz) - Visualization of ETS tagging graph on the Polygon Mumbai testnet.

+[Lenster Integration](https://lenster.ets.xyz) - Our fork of Lenster App itegrated with ETS.
+Helps to watch the video first.

+[Lenster Integration Video](https://www.youtube.com/watch?v=9HgA__Hvsko) - Six minute demo showing an integration between ETS and Lenster illustrating how Ethereum Tag Service can be used as backend for social bookmarking infrastructure.

 ## Documentation